oils-for-unix/oils/doc/simple-word-eval.md

 Simple Word Evaluation in Unix Shell
 ====================================

-This document describes Oil's word evaluation semantics (`shopt -s simple_word_eval`) for experienced shell users.
+This document describes the YSH word evaluation semantics (`shopt -s simple_word_eval`) for experienced shell users.
 It may also be useful to those who want to implement this behavior in another shell.

-The main idea is that Oil behaves like a traditional programming language:
+The main idea is that YSH behaves like a traditional programming language:

 1. It's **parsed** from start to end [in a single pass][parsing-shell].
 2. It's **evaluated** in a single step too.